conuti-gmbh/clean-code/README.md

-# clean-code
+# Clean Code
-Collection of clean code snippets and articles
+Welcome to our public collection of clean code snippets and articles.

+© CONUTI GmbH 2023